NiryoRobotics/roscon-2025/workshop/workshop_packaging_manager/pl_chardonnay_report.md

 As we are working on industrial applications, I decided that it was better to have a productive path rather than a safe one.
 That's why I commented these lines in the final project.

-> 💡 Tip: For the naive solution, test both implementations, with and without the obstacle and report the results
+> 💡 Tip: For the intern solution, test both implementations, with and without the obstacle and report the results
 >Please comment the `self.pick_place.add_collision_object` in the initialization of the node to test without the collison object.

 ```bash